 Here is a glimpse at your MAV visit:

 NAMES AND FACES OF ANCIENT INHABITANTS

 Names and faces of ancient inhabitants of Herculaneum appear along the way of your virtual archaeological tour.
 Step under one of the two acoustic bells, and you'll hear their stories and thoughts.

 THROUGH THE EXCAVATIONS

 Walk around the excavations and feel the same surprise and emotions felt by the first discoverers.
-Find the ancient Herculaneum theater buried under the actual town, and discover the 17th century bourbon underground passages and shafts.
+Find the ancient Herculaneum theater buried under the actual town, and discover the 17th century Bourbon underground passages and shafts.
 Frescoes and mosaics can be discovered with the touch of a hand.
 Walk close to the terracotta jars which were once hidden under the theater stage to amplify the actors’ voices, and listen to some lines of Plautus’ plays.
-A rumble captures your attention – it is the sound of volcanic stone breaking, revealing the belvedere of the Villa dei Papyri, discovered in Herculaneum under the over 65 feet of volcanic debris.
+A rumble captures your attention – it is the sound of volcanic stone breaking, revealing the belvedere of the Villa dei Papyri, discovered in Herculaneum under over 65 feet of volcanic debris.
 Enter the excavation and see how the ancient ruins were discovered.

 THE ERUPTION OF THE VESUVIUS IN 79 AD